12th Annual Conference & Exhibits

 April 5 - 8, 2022

-COVID Statement: A lot can change between now and April, but we are currently planning to: (1) require all attendees to be vaccinated, (2) require a negative covid 19 test less than 3 days before arrival and (3) request that attendees respectfully follow any listed rules and/or requirements for conference center and hotel venues, as well as establishments throughout the city.
-BYOHS: Bring your own hand sanitizer of choice, although we will probably have some at the registration desk.
+COVID Statement: A lot can change between now and April, but we are currently planning to: (1) require all attendees to be vaccinated, (2) require all attendees to be tested prior to arrival, and (3) request that attendees respectfully follow any listed rules and/or requirements for conference center and hotel venues, as well as establishments throughout the city.

 MSACL's mission is to support the community in overcoming the challenges of implementing high value tests in the clinical lab.